Old Calculator Museum Advertising & Documentation Archive

 Control Data Electronic Calculator "Terminal"

-This device wasn't truly a calculator.
+This device wasn't really a calculator.
 It was essentially a keyboard, display,

 operations to be performed with the familiar user-intreface of an electronic